 USMLE and COMLEX-USA transcripts are only official when released by their respective organizations, so don’t try to submit them independently.
 Not all programs require the release of these transcripts, but if you have particularly impressive scores, it’s worth sharing.

-Craft a winning personal personal statement
+Craft a winning personal statement

 Your personal statement is a one-page essay where you communicate why you’re interested in a particular medical residency.
-There are endless directions you could take with your personal statement—so many that the topic probably warrants its own Osmosis Ultimate Guide—but in general, you should look at it as an opportunity to show how you stand out versus other applicants.
+There are endless directions you could take with your personal statement—so many that the topic probably warrants its own Osmosis Ultimate Guide—but overall, you should look at it as an opportunity to show how you stand out versus other applicants.